svgdotjs/svg.resize.js/README.md

 svg.resize
 ==========

-An extension of svn.js which allows to resize elements which are selected.
+An extension of [svg.js](https://github.com/wout/svg.js) which allows to resize elements which are selected.
-To use this extension you need [svn.select](https://github.com/Fuzzyma/svg.select.js)
+To use this extension you need [svn.select.js](https://github.com/Fuzzyma/svg.select.js)

 # Usage

     var draw = SVG('drawing');
 	var rect = draw.rect(100,100);
     rect.select().resize();

-Resizing works with all shapes except paths.

 # Options